 Our course covers the basics of a broad range of ecosystem restoration and regenerative agriculture techniques.
 Each lesson teaches you a range of techniques that that particular teacher has used in their own restoration project.
 There is then a host of additional learning materials that you can delve into if you want to go more in depth.

-Modules 1 – 4 are self-paced and you can enroll for any of them individually and at any order.
-It should take you one to two months to complete each module.
-There are four week-long lessons per module.
+Modules 1 – 4: There are four week-long lessons per module.
 Each lesson lasts an hour, plus whatever time you choose to spend on doing the extra reading.

 Your fees go to paying the course teachers for their time and expertise, and thereafter directly to the movement to support the ecosystem restoration camps around the world with what they need to continue restoring their landscapes, economies and communities.

 All of the lessons are prerecorded, so you can take the course from anywhere in the world, no matter the timezone.
-We also offer prerecorded sessions with the teachers, which cover most FAQs about the course content.
+We offer live FAQs with the facilitators after each lesson, and a live Q&A with the presenters – all experts from the field – after each module.

 Yes the IER is 100% online.
 It comprises a series of lectures and quizzes that total 32 hours of content.
 The course will be delivered over a period of 16 weeks, with a fixed structure, meaning you will need to keep pace with the program, watching 2 hours of content each week and taking the associated quizzes.
 You will need to study approximately 5 hours per week.